A Guide to Long-Term Singlehood

-The secret behind happily staying single lies within actualizing your potential to be as self-sufficient as you can, until the point there won’t be any need for a romantic partner to fulfill these needs for you.
+The secret to happily staying single lies in actualizing your potential to be as self-sufficient as possible, until the point that there is no need for a romantic partner to fulfill your needs.

 What I recommend for those who seek independence are the following:

-· Create a mindset that produces feelings of self-love, and also find time to actualize your merits and improve them, for they can help you to love to be within your own skin.
+Create a mindset that produces feelings of self-love.
+Find time to actualize your merits and improve them, for they can help you to love being within your own skin.
 Develop self-confidence and improve anything that you don't like about yourself and can be changed.
 An actualized love, even if directed inwards, is a result of satisfaction.

 I'm not saying that romantic relationships are evil; I'm simply pointing their flaws, with one of them being one's increasing loss of autonomy and control over their lives, even if the relationship brings great joy and purposefulness to both partners.

-It's time to stop to not question constructs of socialization, and begin to see many ideas that are perceived as truths, through the eyes of doubt.
+It's time to stop questioning constructs of socialization, and begin to see many ideas that are perceived as truths, through the eyes of doubt.
 This is the work of a serious philosopher, and this is what lead me to decide to remain happily single, even though I've always been.